brdane/Absolute-Simple-Peer-To-Peer-/README.md

 I wrote this library as a frustrated programmer who couldn't find any already made, super bare-bones simple library for P2P connections and communication.
 So, I made one myself and kept it as SUPER simple as I could.
-I've commented everything I possibly could and explained everything in the simplest for to where a beginner programmer can understand.
+I've commented everything I possibly could and explained everything in the simplest form to where a beginner programmer can understand.

 If you have any questions whatsoever, feel free to contact me.